embedly/embedly-docs/endpoints/2/objectify.rst

 This endpoint is the kitchen sink of Embedly's offerings.
 It pretty much dumps everything we know about a URL out so you can use as you like.
-If you don't need this much information, we suggest using :doc:`../1/oembed` or :doc:`../1/preview`.
+If you don't need this much information, we suggest using the :doc:`../1/oembed` or :doc:`../1/preview`.

 Example call (1 URL)::